manjaro/website/content/news/2024/fosdem.md

 ---
-title: "We Will Be At FOSDEM 2024"
+title: "We Will Be at FOSDEM 2024"
 draft: true
 date: 2024-01-17 12:00:00
 kind: article